dpritchett/xray_is_fun/README.md

 # Crack open a nested template with xray-rails

 Hi, I'm [Daniel Pritchett](http://dpritchett.net).
 I work here at [Coroutine](http://coroutine.com).
-We help our clients grow their businesses by delivering :satellite: mission-critical software.
+We help our clients grow their businesses by delivering :satellite: mission-critical software that works.

 This presentation is written up for the[@MemphisRuby](http://twitter.com/memphisruby) Users Group meeting in July 2013.